 For the longest time, we thought of lobster as food that only existed in two places: stuffy restaurants that serve it on domed silver platters and charge more than our mortgage, and dockside cafés that jut out from the rocky Maine coastline on a summer day.
 But while we’re not knocking either of those experiences (especially our little Maine fantasy), we’ve since come to realize that enjoying lobster in our own kitchen is literally as easy as boiling water.
 And if we can do it, we promise you can too.
-Here’s your official guide.
+Here’s your official guide for how to boil lobster.

 Step 1: Pick Your Victims